IkeHunter/K8-Fleetman/README.md

 kops update cluster ${NAME} --yes --admin=87600h # gives unlimited time for admin privleges, change this. kops export kubecfg --admin=87600h # also change this h value
 ```

+## Working with cluster

+If need the volumes to last after cluster is deleted, make sure to change the "RECLAIM POLICY" for the pv.